jessebmiller/treacherous-winds/src/allignment.md

 ## Lawful

-* Are you enforcing a relevant local, cultural, or religious Law?
+* Are you enforcing a local, cultural, or religious Law?
 * Are you punnishing the guilty?
-* Are you prioritizing an institution over yourself?
+* Are you prioritizing an institution?

 ## Chaotic

-* Are you challenging authority?
+* Are you challenging an institution?
-* Are you disrupting who claims to be another's master?
+* Are you breaking someone's chains?
-* Are you stoking discent at great risk to yourself?
+* Are you stoking discent?

 ## Divine